bikramp-hub/PCSB_EoSs/README.md

 ## PCSB_EoSs
   * Optimized cold matter Neutron Star equations of state based upon the Relativistic Mean Field (RMF) Approximation.

-  * The details of the parametrization for each EoS can be found in Table 2 of [ref].
+  * The details of the parametrization for each EoS can be found in Table 2 of [Pradhan et al.,2022](https://arxiv.org/abs/2209.12657).
   * EoSs are given for,
   ```math
    \rm 9 * 10^{-11}\  fm^{-3} \leq n_b \leq 1.42 \ fm^{-3},